JamiesonWarner/Floweasy/README.md

 Floweasy
 ========

-A flowchart class-selection utility for UW-Madisn
+A flowchart class-selection utility for UW-Madison